 Overview of Symptoms

-• Leg pain, numbness, tingling, or weakness when the cord/nerve roots are compressed
+- Leg pain, numbness, or weakness if nerves are affected

-• Feeling of instability or “slipping” in the low back
+- Feeling of instability or “slippage” in the low back

-• Difficulty with lifting, twisting, or prolonged standing
+- Difficulty lifting, twisting, or standing for long periods

 How Chiropractic Can Help